 Standing outside your restaurant, or browsing your establishment online, your menu can be a make-or-break moment for diners when they’re figuring out if your dishes are worth their money and time.
 And this purely comes down to their imagination alone when reading through the menu description.

 A well-described menu not only wins customers over, but it also helps set your restaurant apart.
 This makes your offerings unique and justifies its price point.
-Good descriptions are also quick to understand – so, instead of feeling stuck or confused, your customers have time to browse your other dishes and this increases the chance of them ordering more.
+Good restaurant menu descriptions are also quick to understand – so, instead of feeling stuck or confused, your customers have time to browse your other dishes and this increases the chance of them ordering more.

-Here’s how you can leverage on the exciting opportunity of food menu descriptions and boost your business.
+Here’s how you can leverage on the exciting opportunity of food menu descriptions and boost your restaurant business.

 1. Keep Menu Descriptions Short and Sweet